mleku/signr/README.md

 # signr

-Designed along similar lines to `ssh-keygen` but with a more singular purpose, `signr` can generate new keys, keeping them in a directory with a familiar similar layout as `.ssh`, as well as sign and verify.
+Designed along similar lines to `ssh-keygen`, `signr` can generate new keys, password protect them, keeping them in a directory with a familiar similar layout as `.ssh`, as well as sign and verify.

 It provides the following functionality: